Ron Howard's unrealized projects

 During his long career, American film director Ron Howard has worked on several projects which never progressed beyond the pre-production stage under his direction.
 Some of these projects fell in development hell, were officially cancelled, were in development limbo or would see life under a different production team.

 1980s

 Rainbow Warrior

 In the early 1980s, Howard planned to make a film surrounding the events of Greenpeace and their ship the Rainbow Warrior.
 "That ship had been impounded and captured by Spain, and I wanted to do a movie about that, and their escape," Howard later said.
 "I couldn't get it off the ground."
 He later fulfilled his ambitions to make a movie set in the ocean with 2015's In the Heart of the Sea.

+Untitled Doors biopic

+In September 1987, the Los Angeles Times reported that Howard and Brian Grazer's Imagine Entertainment picked up the rights to the Jim Morrison story from Columbia Pictures, with plans to develop it into a film within the next five months.
+Grazer stated Howard might direct the film, but that a firm decision would not be made until a new script—to be penned by Ralph Thomas—was completed.
+Co-producer Sasha Harari estimated the film's cost as $8–12 million, and said that original Doors music would be used in the soundtrack but there would only be two or three major concert scenes.
+Other directors who pursued making a film about Morrison throughout the 1980s included Brian De Palma, Martin Scorsese, William Friedkin, Walter Hill, Paul Schrader, Barry Levinson and Francis Ford Coppola, before Oliver Stone made the eventual 1991 biopic.

 Superman IV: The Quest for Peace

 Howard was offered the opportunity to direct Superman IV: The Quest for Peace by Christopher Reeve, but The Cannon Group, Inc. hired Sidney J. Furie to direct instead.